 1. Regional Water Quality Control Board (RWQCB): Construction activities that disturb one acre or more of land, and construction on smaller sites that are part of a larger project, must comply with a Construction General Permit that regulates storm water leaving construction sites.
 Site owners must notify the state, prepare and implement a Stormwater Pollution Prevention Plan (SWPPP), and monitor the effectiveness of the plan.
-The estimated total area of disturbance for the proposed project does not currently exceed this threshold however, the District is requiring that its contractors prepare a SWPPP and file a Notice of Intent with the RWQCB indicating compliance with the General Permit.
+The estimated total area of disturbance for the proposed project does not currently exceed this threshold and thus District and its contractors will not be required to file a Notice of Intent with the RWQCB indicating compliance with the General Permit or prepare a SWPPP.
 2. California Department of Fish and Wildlife (CDFW): A Lake or Streambed Alteration Agreement, in accordance with Section 1602 of the California Fish and Game Code, may be required for placing a temporary bypass pipeline over Alamo Canal.
 3. City of Dublin: An Encroachment Permit for construction work within city property or within city-owned rights-of-way and for truck traffic over city streets.
 4. City of Pleasanton: An Encroachment Permit for construction work within city property or within city-owned rights-of-way and for truck traffic over city streets.
 The City of Pleasanton requires that a traffic control plan be submitted with an Encroachment Permit application.
 5. Zone 7: Encroachment Permit for construction work within the Alamo Canal flood control channel and Zone 7 right-of-way.
 6. California Department of Transportation: Encroachment Permit for construction activities within the Caltrans right-of-way.

 FIGURE 1 - PROJECT LOCATION AND VICINITY

+Dublin Trunk Sewer

+Rehabilitation Project